brettneese/brettneese.xyz/posts/Lab Notes/odk to aks part 1.md

 Category: Lab Notes
-Tags: #kubernetes , #labnotes , #migratingodktok8s , #odk , #migratingodktok8s , migrating-odk-to-k8s
+Tags: kubernetes , labnotes , migratingodktok8s , odk , migratingodktok8s , migrating-odk-to-k8s
 Summary: Why I'm doing this, and I begin to experiment with ODK Aggregate on k8s by sending in a PR that tweaks ODK's build process for Docker.

+Date:

 # Migrating ODK Aggregate from Fargate to Azure Kubernetes Services (part 1)